Buy Prednisone (Prednisolone) online at lowes Price

 10. Multiple sclerosis: Particularly during acute exacerbations.

-11. Organ transplantation: Prednisolone may be used to suppress the immune system and reduce the chance of organ rejection.
+11. Organ transplantation: Prednisone may be used to suppress the immune system and reduce the chance of organ rejection.

 12. Certain cancers: Like leukemia, lymphoma, and myeloma.